 In addition to injections and oral medications as treatment options, OINJ specializes in these regenerative medicine options:

 When you’re looking at options for pain relief, here are a few things to remember about regenerative medicine:

 With regenerative medicine, you get the chance to live without pain — and also without surgery or pain medication.
 This field of medicine has been popular in Europe for several years and is becoming more mainstream in the United States.

 Platelet Rich Plasma (PRP) Therapy

 Platelet Rich Plasma (PRP) therapy is treatment designed especially for healing your body’s tendons and ligaments.
-It can also have pain-relieving effects for arthritic joints and functions as an alternative to a cortisone injection.
 It’s ideal for patients who aren’t ready for surgery or not even surgery candidates.
 PRP has been scientifically proven to help heal your body.